yangzhongke/NAHAIDE/README.md

 # NAHAIDE

-This is a eclipse plugin, which is a WYSIWYG designer for NAHA framework.
+This is an eclipse plugin, which is a WYSIWYG designer for NAHA framework.